mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

   <figcaption>Setting up separate browser profiles in Chrome</figcaption>
 </figure>

-It makes it hard to mindlessly pop open a new tab and visit a time-waster site.
-To visit Facebook, you have to consciously think about it.
-It also means that if you visit Facebook unintentionally, like a business' main web presence is their Facebook page, you can get the relevant information without seeing your tantalizing Facebook notifications in the corner.
-Then, I sign out of the social media sites on my main browser and delete the cookies for those sites.
+This seemingly minor speed bump prevents me from mindlessly popping open a new tab and visiting time-waster sites.
+To visit Facebook, I have to consciously choose it.
+It also means that if I visit Facebook for other reasons, such as finding information for a local business, I don't see any personal notifications because I'm not signed in.

-This is sufficient for sites like Facebook or Twitter that are near useless when you're not signed in.
-For others, like news sites, I add it to uBlock Origin's filter rules.
-That way, any time I visit out of habit, I'm reminded that I need to visit it in my other browser profile.
+This is sufficient for sites like Facebook or Twitter that are near useless when you're not logged in.
+For others, like news sites, I add its URL to uBlock Origin's filter rules.
+That way, any time I visit out of habit, I'm reminded that I need to explicitly choose to visit it in my timewaster browser.

 {% include image.html file="block-news3.jpg" alt="The browser blocks subsequent visits to uBlock Origin" img_link="true" max_width="650px" fig_caption="Blocking Google News" %}